-- 8.4.1 Public consultation means a process which involves an invitation or invitations to individuals, groups or organisations or the community generally to comment on an issue or proposed action or proposed policy, and includes discussion of that matter with the public. - 8.4.2 Public consultation may be undertaken during the election period to facilitate the day-to-day business of Council, to ensure matters continue to be proactively managed. - 8.4.3 However no new consultation activities will be commenced during the election period. - 8.4.4 Any consultation activities conducted during the election period will avoid express or implicit links to the election. - 8.4.5 The requirements of this Clause do not apply to public consultation activities required under the Planning and Environment Act 1987, or matters subject to section 223 of the Local Government Act 1989.
+8.4.1 Public consultation means a process which involves an invitation or invitations to individuals, groups or organisations or the community generally to comment on an issue or proposed action or proposed policy, and includes discussion of that matter with the public.

+- 8.4.2 Public consultation may be undertaken during the election period to facilitate the day-today business of Council, to ensure matters continue to be proactively managed. - 8.4.4 Any consultation activities conducted during the election period will avoid express or implicit links to, or influence on the election. - 8.4.5 The requirements of this Clause do not apply to public consultation activities required under the Planning and Environment Act 1987, or matters subject to section 223 of the Local Government Act 1989.